ibm-s390-linux/s390-tools/README.md

    Create an IBM Secure Execution (protected virtualization) image.
 The genprotimg command is a symbolic link to the `pvimg create` command.

+ * pvics:
+   Convert a qcow2 image to a qcow2 image ready to boot as IBM Secure Execution for Linux guest.

  * udev rules:
    - 59-dasd.rules: rules for unique DASD device nodes created in /dev/disk/.
    - 57-osasnmpd.rules: udev rules for osasnmpd.